mstarikov/rbdsr/README.md

 # RBDSR - CEPH plugin for XenServer 6.5
+This plugin automates creation and attaching RBD objects to XenServer as an SR. It creates LVM Volume group on top of the attached RBD object and then uses LVs as LVHD VDIs.

-XenServer demo RBD SR, implemented as an extension of the exsiting iSCSI(LVHDoISCSISR) SR
+XenServer demo RBD SR, implemented as an extension of the exsiting iSCSI(LVHDoISCSISR) SR. It doesn't mean that it uses iSCSI per se, but rather forks iSCSI storage plugin operation path, to take advantage of creating SR from XenCenter.

+In particular, after installing plugin, creating iSCSI SR with port 6789 will redirect code path to the RBDSR.py plugin and allow user to attach RBD object to XenServer and create LVM based SR on top of that object.
+While allowing RBD SR creation using XenCenter, this method doesn't impact LVHDoISCSISR.py in any other way, leaving iSCSI functionality otherwise unchanged.

-In XenServer 6.5, rbd module has been enbled on the kernel.
+This plugin takes adventage of the following changes in XenServer 6.5.
+In this version of XenServer, an rbd module has been enbled on the kernel.
 As a result, RBD blocks can be attached to Dom0 with sysfs command:

 ```echo "$mons name=$name,secret=$secret $rbddev" > /sys/bus/rbd/add```